 Things to verify: What’s the regular price after discount?
 Are there usage caps?
 How well does it support non-enterprise users?

-Good for: Smaller clinics or solo practices wanting structured note generation + coding support, at modest cost.
+Good for: Smaller clinics or solo practices wanting structured note generation plus coding support, at modest cost.

 Scribeberry

-Pricing: Though explicit monthly pricing wasn’t deeply detailed publicly, analyses show it sits in the budget-scribe category (~US$99-299/month typical range) with features focussed on smaller practices.
+Pricing: Analyses show it sits in the budget-scribe category (~US$99–299/month typical range) with features focused on smaller practices.

 Why included: It represents a viable low-to-moderate cost option (especially compared to enterprise systems costing $600+).